Unit Plan Summary

 Day 3: Interpreting Historical Maps

-Materials Needed: Printout packets of the maps in the Maps and the Beginnings of Colonial North America Digital Collection–one packet for each student-group of four or five.
+Materials Needed: Printout packets of the maps in the Maps and the Beginnings of Colonial North America Digital Collection–one packet for each student-group of four or five (available for download at the top of this page).

 Objectives: Students will be able to read the same primary sources with different interpretive objectives.
 Students will build confidence in reading visual information from historical sources (including maps) to build inferences about the cultural and political contexts that produced them.